angular/angular/aio/content/guide/docs-lint-errors.md

 Cliches should be replaced by more literal text.

 Cliches make it difficult for people who don't understand English to understand the documentation.
-When cliches are translated by online tools such as Google translate, they can produce confusing results.
+When cliches are translated by online tools such as Google Translate, they can produce confusing results.

 ## If all else fails